NojuRonald/NojuRonald/README.md

 My main tech stack is react, typescript, tallwind, and framer motion.
 My favorite tools are figma, apple notes, and procreate on my iPad

-I've got a bunch of pinned projects, but my favorite is the Anime Scene Gadery
+I've got a bunch of pinned projects, but my favorite is the Flash Card Scene Matchmaker which i despeartly need at that time

-I've built over 100 public repos, but privately, it's probably more than 200 at this point.

 If you are interested in using my projects feel free to use it, i built it for the people that have same struggles!

 Fun Facts:
-I can speak 10+ languages (not coding related)
+*I can speak 10+ languages (not coding related)
-I prefer Tea rather than Coffee
+*I prefer Tea rather than Coffee
-Kino no tabi is my favorite anime
+*Kino no tabi is my favorite anime
-Hobbles: learning new language and building things around it
+* **Hobbles**: learning new language and building things around it
 <!--
 **NojuRonald/NojuRonald** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.